Most people live normal, healthy lives with one kidney. However, it's important to stay as healthy as possible, and protect the only kidney you have.

 Can one transplanted kidney work as well as two?

 Yes.
-Careful testing has shown that a transplanted kidney can also increase in size and function.
-It can reach a level of function that is about 40 percent greater than a normal level for a single kidney.
+Testing has shown that a transplanted kidney can also increase in size and function.

 Are there any long-term problems for people with a single kidney?